lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROVIDE-INJECT.md

 \begin{center}
 addUser can access the private state because it is declared in the Store class.
 \end{center}

+We are setting the `id` dynamically - for this example, it'll be 1 if there aren't any users in the store, or n+1 where n is the largest `id` in the store if there are already some users present.

 I also removed the initial user, Alice, from the store.
 Update the tests - we can test `addUser` in isolation.